f32c/arduino/README.md

-and examples should appear under pull down menus tools->boards->...new mips and riscv boards.. tools->programmers->...ujprog openocd etc... file->examples->f32c->..RCswitch..Adafruid GFX..
+and examples should appear under pull down menus tools->boards->...new mips and riscv boards.. tools->programmers->...ujprog openocd etc... file->examples->f32c->...RCswitch..Adafruid GFX..

-We had to to small modifications of original examples for places when they use AVR-specific or hardware-dependent stuff in order to get them running out of the box on f32c.
+We had to do small modifications of original examples for AVR-specific or hardware-dependent stuff in order to get them running out of the box on f32c.